CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 Earlier on in the blog post, I mentioned that non-brittle APIs (i.e. no breaking changes) is an important aspect for consumers.
 That means, we need to consider how we version our APIs.

 As an API publisher - If we change the API definition, do we risk breaking the integration experience for our consumers?
 This is where the value of the facade can come in.
-Having a broker in between the client and the backend system, which can translate requests, allow us to specify versions of an API, so that we can evolve it over time.
+Having a broker in between the client and the back-end system, which can translate requests, allow us to specify versions of an API, so that we can evolve it over time.

 With that thought, we'll talk about revisions and versions within API Management.
 Let's start off with revisions.